 - 24-Hour Statewide Hotline: Providing coordinated access to safety and support.

-- Rapid-Rehousing Project: Connecting survivors to permanent housing resources.
+- Rapid-Rehousing Project: Connecting survivors to permanent housing resources through three of our member programs.

 - Fatality Review Project: Enhancing victim safety and batterer accountability through annual analysis and reporting of domestic violence fatalities and the gaps in prevention and intervention.